ParasRana123/replit.io/README.md

 ## Future Integrations

-- Integrating Container Orchestration using Dockers and Kubernetes.
+- Integrating `Container Orchestration` using `Dockers` and `Kubernetes`.
 - Each file system along with the language is assigned a separate container which is isolated from the main system.
-- Integrating services like like Ingress controller and Pods provided by the kubernetes cluster.
+- Integrating services like like `Ingress controller` and `Pods` provided by the `kubernetes cluster`.
-- Integrating advanced technologies like Nix that replit actually uses along with caching dependencies.
+- Integrating advanced technologies like `Nix` that replit actually uses along with `caching dependencies`.

 ## Contributing